Frequently Asked Questions

 When can I apply for my visa?

 You can apply for your visa up to 5 months before the start of your degree.
 The exact date is determined by the University and mentioned in the visa pack.
-The University starts with providing visa information to all applicants from the 1 April 2019 onwards.
+The University starts with providing visa information to all applicants from the 1 July for the Septermber intake programmes & 15 October for the January intake programmes

 How do I arrange for my visa?

-The Hague University will contact you by e-mail outlining all necessary procedures.
-They will start with providing instructions and visa packs to students after 1 April 2019.
+We will contact you by e-mail outlining all necessary procedures.
+We will start with providing instructions and visa packs to students after 1 July for the Septermber intake programmes & 15 October for the January intake programmes.
 Provided you supply all necessary documents in time, application procedures at the Dutch Immigration Service (IND) will take approximately 4 - 6 weeks.
-Applicants from Bangladesh, Nepal and Pakistan will have to take into account that their application may take 3-6 months to arrange.
+Applicants from Bangladesh, Cameroon, Nepal and Pakistan will have to take into account that their application may take 3-6 months to arrange.
 For this reason, applicants from these countries have an earlier application and visa deadline.
 Remember that you do not start the visa process yourself – you must wait for information from The Hague University.

 Who issues my visa?